mindsdb/mindsdb/README.md

 # MindsDB Native

-With MindsDB Native you can build, train and use state of the art ML models in as simple as one line of code.
+With MindsDB you can build, train and use state of the art ML models in as simple as one line of code.

 * [Installing MindsDB Native](https://mindsdb.github.io/mindsdb/docs/installing-mindsdb)
 * [Learning from Examples](https://mindsdb.github.io/mindsdb/docs/basic-mindsdb)